Course

 Overview

-This course is designed to provide students with barriers to education and employment with hands on training in customer service.
+This course is designed to provide students who experience barriers to education and employment with hands-on training in customer service.
 The focus of the course is on foundational customer service skills needed to obtain employment in a variety of workplaces, such as retail stores, restaurants, coffee shops, and more.

 Topics to be explored include: